retaildevcrews/ngsa-asb/spikes/cluster-api/README.md

 # ClusterAPI AKS provisioning spike

-This spike walks through an introductory setup of AKS provisioning with Cluster API.
+This document walks through an introductory setup of AKS provisioning with Cluster API using the [boostrap and pivot](https://cluster-api.sigs.k8s.io/clusterctl/commands/move.html?#bootstrap--pivot) process.
+The goal is to get up and running, document steps for future automation, and document work items for future research and/or improvements.

-The goal is to get the [boostrap and pivot](https://cluster-api.sigs.k8s.io/clusterctl/commands/move.html?#bootstrap--pivot) process up and running, document steps for future automation, and document work items for future research and/or improvements.
+This bootstrap and pivot setup allows for the same automation to be used to provision all clusters in the system.
+A separate piece of automation can then be used to target specific clusters, turning them into CLuster API management clusters.

 ![Bootstrap and pivot diagram](../../docs/diagrams/out/ClusterAPI-Bootstrap-Pivot.svg)